rootsher/boilerplate-dev/README.md

 2. Edit the `Makefile` and set the repositories to your own
 3. Follow the instructions for setup described above

+## Working with CI (GitHub Actions)

+Before working with CI - make sure you have a production environment ready.
+In addition to the production infrastructure itself, you should have a private key uploaded to `boilerplate-frontend` and `boilerplate-backend` repositories to communicate with the artifact registry.

+For more details, see [boilerplate-infrastructure](https://github.com/rootsher/boilerplate-infrastructure).

 ## This is a series of related projects

 * [https://github.com/rootsher/boilerplate-dev](https://github.com/rootsher/boilerplate-dev)